-Roots to Wings is a health sciences education pathway program that serves Native American and Hispanic students between grades seven and twelve attending the Mt.
-Adams School District (MASD) and the Yakama Nation Tribal School (YNTS) located in southern Washington.
-Roots to Wings is a collaborative program involving MASD, YNTS, Heritage University (HU), and Pacific Northwest University of Health Sciences (PNWU), all of whom are located in the Yakima Valley.
+Roots to Wings is a transformative co-mentoring health sciences education pathway program for Native American and Mexican-American students in grades six through twelve and osteopathic medical students.
+The collaborative program involves Mt.
+Adams School District (MASD), Yakama Nation Tribal School (YNTS), Chief Leschi School (CLS), Heritage University (HU), and Pacific Northwest University of Health Sciences (PNWU)

 Roots to Wings is more than a pathway to the health sciences, it is a co-mentoring program.
-First and second year osteopathic medical students are encouraged to develop a mutual mentoring relationship with the students from MASD and YNTS.
-This relationship deepens PNWU students’ understanding of both Yakama and Mexican-American cultures, values and traditions, as well as stimulate today’s youth to pursue an education in the health sciences.
+First and second year osteopathic medical students are encouraged to develop a mutual mentoring relationship with the students from MASD, CLS and YNTS.
+This relationship deepens PNWU students’ understanding of both Native America and Mexican-American cultures, values and traditions, as well as stimulate today’s youth to pursue an education in the health sciences.
 The medical students learn firsthand the challenges of providing care in underserved populations and foster their desire to serve in rural communities as primary care physicians.

 Roots to Wings Mission and Vision Statement